 Loosely adapted from the "Heiligenstadt Testament" (the anguished 1802 letter in which Beethoven confronts the horror of his growing deafness) Todd wrote "A Silence Haunts Me" for composer Jake Runestad's ACDA Brock Memorial Commission.

-It was performed for two standing ovations at the 2019 American Choral Directors Association conference in Kansas City.
-It has since been performed at Carnegie Hall and around the world.
+It was performed for two standing ovations at the 2019 American Choral Directors Association conference in Kansas City, a recording that has had 125,000 views on Youtube.

 It's a masterpiece.

 Boss has taken the fundamentals of Beethoven’s letter and spun it into a libretto

 that places the reader/listener into the same small, rented room

 as one of the most towering figures of the Romantic Era.

 Collaborating with Todd has been one of the greatest gifts of my creative life.

 Each new project holds a thrill of ideas, a constructive push-and-pull of directions,

 and always, a profound look at what it means to be human.
 He continues

 to challenge me and inspire me with his brilliance and sensitivity.